sara-venkatraman/Running/README.md

 ================

 This repository stores `RunningData.csv`, in which I record information about each of my runs (e.g. distance, time, location, average pace).
-If you think of anything interesting to do with this data, please let me know!

 ``` r
 # Read data, format dates and times